studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 Not all fix (but most) listed here are fixed
 -------------

+This list is not updated anymore, some other bugs are fixed
 1-Incompatible j1.5 & j1.7 :
 JComponentHelper::filterText(unfixed)
 If you try to edit a product in virtuemart 2.0.2 this does not work, upgrade to j2.5+